ammesonb/ubiquiti-config-generator/README.md

 2. Then, provide a list of *.boot files (can be modular) that will analyze general configurations
 3. If you wish, you may then create the networks folder containing a list of DHCP services, which have any number of firewalls and hosts
     - A network is the parent node, which defines a subnet and interface (and any other dhcp server options).
-        - Currently only ONE subnet per network is supported, but it should be fairly trivial to extend the YAML to allow for subnets to be a list
-        - Also limits DHCP ranges to ONE per network, e.g. 200-254, NOT 100-150 + 200-250
-        - Interface details are rolled up to be include in the network, including VIF
     - Firewalls belong to the network, and have directions, default actions, and how much of a gap to leave when creating rule numbers (e.g. 10, 20, 30, ...)
         - Firewall rules will be automatically created based on host configurations, but can be explicitly defined as well
         - Auto-incrementing numbering will skip any which are defined manually